Japan Air Lines Flight 123: Aftermath and legacy

-On June 24, 2022, an oxygen mask belonging to Flight 123 was found near the crash site during road repair work.
-The discovery came nearly a year after engine parts were also found in the same area.
+In 2022, an oxygen mask belonging to Flight 123 was found near the crash site during road repair work; engine parts had been found nearby in 2021.

 In 2024, the 39th anniversary day climb was joined by JAL's President and CEO Mitsuko Tottori, who began her career with the airline as a flight attendant in 1985, the year of the Flight 123 accident.
 Speaking with reporters at the event, Tottori said, "I renewed my awareness that there should be no compromise in safety."